This is default featured slide 1 title

 When choosing an ECU, you will want to consider a few things such as:

-- Compatibility with existing
+• Compatibility with existing wiring

-- Support
+• Support

-get tough.
-This is a big reason as to why I decided to go for a Megasquirt ECU
+Having available support for your ECU can prove priceless when things get tough.
+This is a big reason as to why I decided to go for a Megasquirt ECU over the other options.

-- Compatibility with turbo
+• Compatibility with turbo supporting mods

-have bought, or plan to buy, is supported by it.
-If you plan to go big, the ECU
+Buying an ECU and then finding out it doesn't support the 750cc injectors you just bought for £400 isn't fun, make sure everything else you have bought, or plan to buy, is supported by it.
+If you plan to go big, the ECU is the last place you want to scrimp on.

 Some people/companies do offers on supplying and fitting ecu's so this may be an option to look at if you don't feel confident doing it yourself.